VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 The command line emulators are launched with a helper script that calls the binary embedded in the VICE.app application bundle.
 It is important to keep the VICE.app bundle in the directory directly next to the "tools" directory otherwise the command line emulators will not run.
+Similarly, the Cocoa port needs the emulator App bundle in the same directory.

 1.6 Network Setup